A New Experience for a New Generation.

 Project timeline and updates

-The renovations are well underway, which means our fourth floor is currently closed.
+Our reimagined permanent exhibit is now open.
 Exhibit design and content development were recently completed in partnership with museum design experts, historians, and educators.
-Construction and installation began in October 2025 and are expected to be completed in spring 2026.
+Construction and installation began in October 2025 and were completed in March 2026.

 Support the Project